SaketLeven/OkRxSalesForceConnector/README.md

 We extend the Collection Mapping strategy to include Relationship Traversal and a Filtering Engine.

 1.  **Metadata Definition (The "Brain"):**
-    The Admin creates a profile named `PSP_PriorAuth_Launch` which is for the process of launching from a PA record.
+    The Admin creates a configuration named `PSP_PriorAuth_Launch` which is for the process of launching from a PA record.

 2.  **Field Mapping Strategy (With Filters & Traversal):**
     We update the Metadata Schema to include a `Collection_Filter_Clause__c` and support relationship paths.